grahamwwilson/CrossSections/README.md

 Current fits are a polynomial with 3 free parameters to ALR, and a fit to Rmumu using a BW and polynomial terms with 4 free parameters.
-See mymodels.py and fitting.py for details.
+See mymodels.py, fitconfig,py and fitting.py for details.

 The uncertainties in the Whizard cross-section have been scaled up a little using the chi-squared amongst the various iterations.
 I have seen some